vedph/cadmus_itinera_doc/quick-start.md

 When you have finished playing with the system, just issue a `docker-compose down` command in the folder where you downloaded the composer script.
 This will clear everything, so that the next time you start the script again, it will restart fresh, rebuilding all the data.

-If you just want to stop playing for a bit and then re-enter the system without resetting it, just break out of the terminal window you opened when launching it with `docker-compose up` (e.g. CTRL+C in Windows).
+If you just want to stop playing for a bit and then re-enter the system without resetting it, break out of the terminal window you opened when launching it with `docker-compose up` (e.g. CTRL+C in Windows).
 The next time you launch the compose up command, you will find the same data you left.

 Whenever a new version of the system is published, and you want to upgrade, you just have to `docker-compose down` your current version, download the `docker-compose.yml` file again, and restart.